Alamantus/FeatherWiki/README.md

 # Feather Wiki

-A lightweight [quine](https://en.wikipedia.org/wiki/Quine_(computing)) for simple, self-contained wikis!
+A 53.804 kilobyte [quine](https://en.wikipedia.org/wiki/Quine_(computing)) for simple, self-contained wikis!
 The idea is that it's like
 [TiddlyWiki](https://tiddlywiki.com) but as small as possible.

 Check out the [Documentation](https://feather.wiki) to see it in action and learn how to use it!

 ## Versions

-As of version 1.2.0, there are now a few different versions of Feather Wiki depending on the kinds of functionality you're looking for, each with its own cute bird name to indicate its size _(and to maybe help make up for the fact that there are 6 versions as a result 😵)_.
-Specifically, there are differences in _content editor_ and _server compatibility_ for each version.
-Below is a breakdown of each version.

-### Simple

-In _most_ cases, this is the section you want to choose from.
-These versions will run on browsers running JavaScript with at least
+Feather Wiki has two primary builds depending on your needs, one for everyday use and one that can be used on a web server to trigger a save if set up correctly.
+The vast majority of people will likely only use the non-server version of Feather Wiki—if you don't plan on setting up a web server that can support saving the HTML file over the existing file, then you're the majority of people.

+Both of these builds have an alternative "ruffled" option that uses less minification to allow for better compatibility with certain web browsers.
+If you're not able to get Feather Wiki running in your browser of choice, give the ruffled option a try.
+All builds can be found on the [website](https://feather.wiki/?page=downloads) or on the repository's [Releases page](https://codeberg.org/Alamantus/FeatherWiki/releases).

-[ECMAScript 2015](https://caniuse.com/es6) (also known as ES6) features.
+Feather Wiki will only run on browsers that support [ECMAScript 2015](https://caniuse.com/es6) (also known as ES6) features.

-- **Dove:** `66.141 KB`
-  - Includes both What You See Is What You Get (WYSIWYG) editor _and_ Markdown editor with toggle button
-- **Finch:** `61.960 KB`
-  - Includes _only_ WYSIWYG editor. **When in doubt, choose this one!**
-- **Chickadee:** `61.071 KB`
-  - Includes _only_ Markdown editor.

 <details>
 <summary>👨‍💻 Technical Talk: Supported Browsers</summary>